istio/istio.io/_docs/concepts/traffic-management/request-routing.md

 ## Ingress and Egress Envoys

-Istio assumes that all traffic entering and leaving the Istio service mesh transits through Envoy proxies.
+Istio assumes that all traffic entering and leaving the service mesh transits through Envoy proxies.
 By deploying the Envoy proxy in front of services, operators can conduct A/B testing, deploy canary services, etc. for user-facing services.
-Similarly, by routing traffic to external web services (for instance, accessing the Maps API, or a video service API) via Envoy, operators can add failure recovery features such as circuit breakers, impose rate limits via Mixer, and provide authentication using the Istio-Auth service.
+Similarly, by routing traffic to external web services (for instance, accessing the Maps API, or a video service API) via Envoy, operators can add failure recovery features such as circuit breakers, impose rate limits via Mixer, and provide authentication using Istio-Auth.

 {% include figure.html
     file="./img/manager/ServiceModel_RequestFlow.svg"